 - An opportunity to see into God’s heart as we display his divine attributes

 - The title “sons of God,” equivalent to an angelic title to those who reflect God’s glory; a special blessing

 Most of all, we receive the kingdom of heaven, which Jesus bookends the Beatitudes in verses 3 and 10.

-The eight points on Jesus’ map not only help us find Him as His nature blends with ours in our Christian walk but also bears fruit.
+The eight points on Jesus’ map not only helps us find Him as His nature blends with ours but also bears fruit.
 Our fruit is the evidence we have found Him, and we follow Him daily.
 Galatians 5:22-23 details the godly fruit God is looking for in us.

 “But the fruit of the Spirit is love, joy, peace, longsuffering, kindness, goodness, faithfulness, gentleness, self-control.”

 Notice the overlap between Jesus’ words in Matthew 5 and Paul’s words in Galatians 5.
 Both emphasize almost the exact same things: peace, patience, love, meekness and humility, mercy, and, above all, love.